Git-SalahEdd/alx-tools/bash_4_fun/README.md

 The Code Generator is a simple bash script that helps you create shell scripts with the shebang line for either C, Bash or Python.

+	- file_m.bash : bash script that help you to easly create file in bash, python or C with corresponding header
+	- dir_m.bash : create and take you into a directory and create  README.md file not empty

 ## Usage

 Clone this repository to your local machine and run the script to create a new shell script with your choice of shebang.